 Gloves or mittens – dexterity or none – that’s always the big tradeoff you need to weigh when packing for hiking trips where you expect sleet or rain.
 Personally, I prefer gloves over mittens, but I’ve never found a glove that I like for 3 season use that can stand up to cold rain and still keep my hands warm.

-Enter Outdoor Research’s Versaliner Gloves, a 2-part liner and shell glove system which includes a Polartec 100 fleece inner glove and an outer shell glove made out of Ripstop nylon lined with waterproof, breathable Pertex Shield.
-At 2.8 ounces a pair, this glove system is best used during periods of high activity in late winter or cool and wet 3 season conditions.
-I’ve been wearing them for the three months and like them so much that I plan on bringing them on my 224 mile TGO Challenge backpacking trip in Scotland next month where I expect a mix of winter and spring conditions in Scotland’s mountainous backcountry.
+Outdoor Research’s Versaliner Gloves, are a 2-part liner and shell glove system that includes a Polartec 100 fleece inner glove and an outer shell glove made out of Ripstop nylon lined with breathable Pertex Shield.
+At 2.8 ounces a pair, this glove system is best used during periods of high activity in late winter or cool season conditions.
+It’s not a waterproof glove system, although it is fairly water resistant.

 The inner Versaliner Glove is made out of 100 weight Polartec fleece which has a smooth, soft-shell-like exterior.
 It has printed silicone dots on the fingers and palm which provide a good grip on smooth surfaces and helps hold the outer shell in place so it doesn’t slide off.
 The silicone dots do work with touch screens, before you ask.